UX strategy Vs UX design: the ideal UX process

-- Jaime Levy tell us that it’s about identifying a ‘North Star’; a strategic way to design UI UX.
+- Jaime Levy tell us that it’s about identifying your project’s goal through your UX strategy.

-- Senior User Experience Researcher David Juhlin talks about 5 levels of UX strategy that align UX and business strategy here.
+- Senior User Experience Researcher David Juhlin talks about 5 levels of UX strategy that align UX and business strategy.

 Whichever way you look at UX strategy, it all boils down to why and how you’re going to implement user experience in your software.